 Biosecurity Tasmania is currently investigating confirmed detections of two small hive beetles (SHB) in the Devonport area.
 These detections do not mean that SHB is established in Tasmania.
 It is an example of our world class biosecurity system working.

 Tasmania’s Chief Plant Protection Officer, Andrew Bishop, declared a General Biosecurity Direction, which established a 15 km Bee Movement Restriction Area around the detection site, and restricted the movement of bees and bee products within, into and out of the zone.
-On 19 September 2023, the Bee Movement Restriction Area was reduced to a 5km radius.
+On 29 November 2023, the Bee Movement Restriction Area was reduced to a 1.5km radius.

 For more information, and to view the General Biosecurity Direction, visit the Small Hive Beetle webpage.

 Varroa mites (Varroa destructor) have recently (June 2022) been detected in biosecurity surveillance hives in Newcastle, New South Wales (NSW).
 The NSW Department of Primary Industries (DPI) have put in place a biosecurity emergency response to the detection.
 Movement restrictions for European honey bees (Apis mellifera) are in place for the whole of NSW.

 As a result of the NSW detection, all Tasmanian beekeepers are advised to remain vigilant in closely monitoring their colonies for any signs of the varroa mite.

 Varroa destructor is not established in Australia.
 Australia is one of the few counties in the world to remain free of varroa mite.